Gently weaning your breastfed baby

 - Don’t wait until your baby is hungry.

 - Let someone else, holding something that smells like you, feed your baby with the bottle.
+Choose someone you trust that knows how to stay calm during the feeding.

 Remember:

-- Listen to your baby.
+- Listen to your baby; monitor for signs of dehydration.

 - Delay introducing the cup or bottle until a better time if your baby gets upset.